 One of my mentors (thanks André) laid it out like this:

-And I was running through that pattern, over and over again.
+And I was running through that pattern, over and over again in an endless loop.

-As a result (there’s no sugar-coating it), entrepreneurship has been a truly arduous road.
+As a result (there’s no sugar-coating it), this quest of entrepreneurship has been a truly arduous road.
 Every step of the way.

 If we were to map the common experience back to the hero’s journey, the hero would forever stay stuck, looping through steps 5-9, in the perpetual cycle below:

-We tend hit that moment of Crisis and, rather than persevere, we look for a new “shiny object” instead, and start the entire process over again, until we hit another wall.
+We tend hit that moment of Crisis and, rather than persevere, we look for a new “shiny object” instead, and start the entire process over again, until we faceplant into another wall.

 Larry has become fabulously skilled at a lot of things, but none of them have seemed to matter when it comes to making consistent money.